samrudovsky/home-cooking/README.md

 With the advent of smart fridge technology, an image &#8594; recipe generator app could hold tremendous value.

 Perhaps tonight is your night to cook dinner for the fam.
 You're at work and you want to check what ingredients you have in the fridge.
-Using similar image recognition technology to the CNN employed in this model, the app could inform you of the contents of your fridge and search the table of 65,000 recipes to display highly rated recipes that suit your individualized health metrics.
+Using similar image recognition technology to the CNN employed in this model, the app could inform you of the contents of your fridge display a selection of the thousands of highly rated recipes that suit your individualized health metrics.

 Perhaps you have all the ingredients for shakshuka except for the Israeli spices!
-I could integrate a delivery function into that app that connects with a grocery delivery service such as Instacart.
+I could integrate a delivery function into the app that connects with a grocery delivery service such as Instacart.
 As you finish up your lunch-time chipotle burrito at your cubicle, you can order any last minute provisions for a quick, healthy, and delicious weeknight meal!